Recorded Statement After a Texas Car Accident: Should You?

 • Consult a personal injury lawyer if you have questions about your injury claim process.

 Car crash victims have trusted the Baumgartner Law Firm for decades.
-Call us for a free consultation to speak to an experienced auto accident injury attorney in Houston, TX.
+Call us for a free consultation with an experienced auto accident injury attorney in Houston, TX.

 Baumgartner Law Firm